evmcnb/quartz/content/Pearls/Ovarian Tumours.md

   + Choriocarcinoma - extremely malignant, β-HCG
 * Sex-cord stroma - rare, produce steroid hormones

-CA125 can be used as a tumour marker but not very specific
+CA125 can be used as a tumour marker but not very specific - [[Pearls/Endometriosis|Endometriosis]], menstruation and benign ovarian cysts may also raise it

-FIGO staging -
+**FIGO staging:**
 * Stage 1: Confined to the ovary
 * Stage 2: Spread past the ovary but inside the pelvis
 * Stage 3: Spread past the pelvis but inside the abdomen
 * Stage 4: Spread outside the abdomen (distant metastasis)

-## Types of Ovarian Cancer
+## Types of Ovarian Cysts/Cancers

+Complex (multi-loculated) ovarian cysts should be biopsied to exclude malignancy

+### Physiological

+**Follicular**
+- Commonest type of cyst
+- Due to non-rupture of the dominant follicle/failure of atresia in a non-dominant follicle
+- Commonly regress after several menstrual cycles

+**Corpus luteum cyst**
+- During the menstrual cycle if pregnancy doesn't occur, the corpus luteum usually breaks down.
+If this doesn't occur, it may fill with blood/fluid and form a cyst
+- More likely to present with intraperitoneal bleeding

 ##### Epithelial Cell Tumours